-Whether you want to relocate to a new house or move a new piano to your home, it can be difficult to figure out about your piano transportation.
-This is because of their intricate parts and heavy weight.
-While some people think that it is cheaper and easy to move a piano on their own, it isn’t.
+Whether you are moving house or have bought a new piano and need it delivered to your home, there are a few reasons why you should never try to move a piano yourself.
+While some people think it is cheaper and easy to move a piano on their own, the risks outweigh the benefits.

-Wondering why you shouldn’t move a piano on your own.
-Here are some key reasons:
+Here are some key reasons why you shouldn’t move a piano on your own:

-Pianos can weigh several hundred kilograms and usually have different components, including pedals, wires, and keys.
-Any of these elements can break or get damaged when mishandled and fixing or replacing them is costly.
-It is for these reasons that pianos shouldn’t be treated as furniture.
+The average weight of an upright piano is around 239 kg.
+These instruments also include different components, including pedals, wires, and keys that need looking after.
+These parts of the piano can break or get damaged when mishandled.
+Fixing or replacing them is also costly.
+For these reasons, you should not treat a piano as furniture.
 As such, you shouldn’t try to relocate a piano on your own.

-If you intend to buy the equipment and make the piano movement process manageable, a skipping board alone will cost you several hundred dollars.
-You can easily avoid the ordeal by hiring a professional piano transport company.
-Such firms have proper trucks and related tools that ensure the stability of your piano while in motion.
-Whether you need to move your piano within the home or from one place to another, you need the help of experienced professionals.
+If you intend to buy the equipment and make the piano movement process manageable, a skipping board alone can cost you several hundred dollars.
+You can easily avoid spending money on the right equipment by hiring a professional piano transport company.
+These firms have proper trucks and tools that ensure the stability of your piano while on the move.
+Whether you're moving your piano within your home or from one place to another, you need the help of experienced professionals.

-The use of physical spaces is an essential design element that enables pianos to create their sounds.
-For instance, the lower notes of some pianos need longer and heavier strings, and this takes up more physical space.
-For this reason, pianos are designed with awkward shapes, and their weight is not evenly distributed on all sides.
+A piano's large shape is what enables these instruments to create their sounds.
+For instance, the lower notes require longer and heavier strings, which requires more physical space inside the piano.
+For this reason, the weight of a piano is not evenly distributed on all sides.